sheilbronn/Manage-Gluon-MQTT/README.md

 * If the Freifunk node has very limited memory, e.g. on [4/32 devices](https://openwrt.org/supported_devices/openwrt_on_432_devices), B might be preferred over C or D.
 * In order to install the Mosquitto packages, the package installation tool [opkg](https://openwrt.org/docs/guide-user/additional-software/opkg) is needed on Freifunk (Gluon) devices. opkg might not be available on [devices with limited memory](https://openwrt.org/supported_devices/openwrt_on_432_devices): Use use case A and B as a workaround.
 * Remote management via a Freifunk "edge" node acting as a SSH proxy to other Freifunk nodes works well, e.g. use the [ProxyJump directive](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump) in your `.ssh/config`.
-* The script van install itself plus some prerequisites.
+* The script can install itself plus some other prerequisites.
 See below.

 ### Prerequisites

-Depending on the use case to be supported, some prequisites have to be fulfilled in order the the script work:
+Depending on the use case to be supported, some prequisites have to be fulfilled in order for the script to work:

 * Installation of the [Mosquitto](https://mosquitto.org) packages mosquitto_pub and mosquitto_sub.
 They should be in every Linux repository, including OpenWrt, e.g. ``opkg update; opkg install mosquitto-client-nossl`` or ``apt install mosquitto-clients`` on the host on which the script (and therefore the MQTT clients) are to be run.
 See command ```install´´´ for more details.